n0x1m/gmifs/README.md

 ### Supported flags

 ```
-Usage of ./gmifs:
+sage of ./gmifs:
   -addr string
         address to listen on, e.g. 127.0.0.1:1965 (default ":1965")
   -autocertvalidity int
-        valid days when using a gmifs auto provisioned self-signed certificate (default 1)
+        valid days when using a gmifs provisioned certificate (default 1)
   -autoindex
         enables auto indexing, directory listings
   -cache int
-        simple lru document cache for n items.
+        simple fifo document cache for n items.
 Disabled when zero.
   -cert string
         TLS chain of one or more certificates
   -debug